 Instructions

-- Pour the boiling water over the chopped dates and let them soak for about 30 minutes until the dates are soft.
+- Chop the dates and place them in a bowl.
+Pour over the boiling water and let them soak for 30 minutes until soft.

-- Grease pudding moulds with butter.
+- Grease pudding moulds with butter and spoon in the mixture.

-- Pour the batter into the greased pudding moulds and bake in the preheated oven at 170 °C(338°F) or 150°C(302°F) with a fan for about 50 minutes until the pudding is risen and firm or until a toothpick inserted into the center comes out clean.
+- Bake in a preheated oven at 338°F (170°C) or 302°F (150°C) fan for 50 minutes, until risen and a toothpick inserted comes out clean.

 Notes